 Good communication can stop a problem getting worse.
 It can be hard to say what you feel.
 Often people are too afraid of not being liked so they stay quiet.

-The best working relationship will be one where you both see each other as people and not just an employee or employer.
-Remember, your carer has a life outside of being your personal assistant.
+The best working relationship is where you both see each other as people and not just an employee or employer.
+Remember, your PA has a life outside of working with you.
 They should also treat you with respect.

 Chat about everyday things